-Once a player either wins or makes a final (singles only) in a State Junior Championship in their correct Age Group in the same calendar year, they can apply to the Member Association to play 'out of age' in subsequent State Championships in the same calendar year.
+Once an athlete either wins or makes a final (singles only) in a State Junior Championship in their correct Age Group in the same calendar year, they can apply to the Member Association to play 'out of age' in subsequent State Championships in the same calendar year.
+This only applies to the New South Wales, Queensland and Victorian State Championship events.